Bit-Quill/opensearch-project-sql/docs/dev/pagination-v2.md

 }
 ```

-Get page
+## Get Page
 ```
 POST /_plugins/_sql
 {
   "cursor": "<cursor_id>"
 }
 ```
-response is same as initial response.
+response is the same as initial response if this is not the last page.

+If this is the last page, the `cursor` property is ommitted.
+The cursor is closed automatically.

-Close cursor
+## Close Cursor
 ```
 POST /_plugins/_sql/close
 {